GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

    knowing these languages unlocks secrets within expedition sites

    Ive already had this idea once but: tradition => drastically increases the quality of knights that join your court, peasant revolts are far more dangerous

+   with rats coming to the game, have a pied piper ability to control rat waves, could be a military unit and a way to spread plague at will

+   tradition idea: Tavern Network